bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--

-- a lot of you are probably wondering what I a am meaning when I say Making impossible states impossible
+- Making Impossible States Impossible?
+A lot of you are probably wondering what I am meaning by this statement
-- This talk is focused around C# but the concepts we takl about here should apply to other langues.

 -->

 ---